Jake Collinge is CG Spectrum’s Concept Art Department Head, he also works as an Illustrator and Entertainment Artist in Vancouver, Canada.

 After graduating from the Art Institute, I began my career working in Video Games in a wide variety of visual arts.
 I’ve transitioned into full time Concept and Design work, completing my first Feature Film at Rainmaker Animation.

-I’d have to say the sense of discovery and problem solving.
+I’d have to say the sense of discovery and problem-solving.
 The most energetic and enthusiastic part of a task for me is the start of iteration and playing with ideas as you never know just where the design will land.
-You also learn a lot about new subject matter and while looking for creative solutions you can be quite challenged during this stage.
+You also learn a lot about a new subject matter and while looking for creative solutions you can be quite challenged during this stage.